A3 Training Principles

 Standardize and Institutionalize

-Document the problem-solving process and share the results with the organization to encourage continuous improvement.
+Document the problem-solving process, capture what was learned, and share the results with the organization to support continuous improvement.
+Standardization helps prevent recurrence and strengthens long-term learning across teams and departments.

 6 Modules, Eligible for CEUs & PDUs